 With so much at stake, it’s important that you be represented by attorneys knowledgeable and experienced in defending possession of methamphetamine for sale cases.
 The attorneys at AZ Defenders will aggressively and effectively find any weaknesses in the government’s case against you and utilize the best defenses to ensure the best possible outcome for you.
 Although every case is different, some defenses that AZ Defenders have successfully used to protect our clients include:

-Don’t face prison time and other serious consequences without speaking with the attorneys at AZ Defenders to figure out how to best defend your possession of methamphetamine for sale case.
+Don’t face prison time and other serious consequences without speaking with the Phoenix criminal defense attorneys at AZ Defenders to figure out how to best defend your possession of methamphetamine for sale case.
+Contact us online or call our law firm at (480) 456-6400.

 Pursuant to Arizona Revised Statutes § 13-3401(36), the threshold amount for methamphetamine is a weight, market value, or other form of measurement of methamphetamine equal to nine grams of methamphetamine.